The key nutrients in dairy play an important role in child nutrition by supporting growth and development.

 Dairy for Infants

-For the first time, the current Dietary Guidelines for Americans, recommended yogurt and cheese as complementary feeding options for infants as young as six months of age.
-Here are the details of the child nutrition recommendations:
+For the first time, the current Dietary Guidelines for Americans recommended yogurt and cheese as complementary feeding options for infants as young as six months of age.
+Here are more details on the recommendations: